Living As God’s People

 Whoever then humbles himself as this child, he is the greatest in the kingdom of heaven (Matthew 18:4).

-Jesus said we need to be child-like (not childish) in the sense of having a humble attitude, willing to learn, admit our mistakes and change our ways.
+To be child-like (not childish) is to have a humble attitude, willing to learn, admit our mistakes and change our ways.
 Such are the qualities of a child of God which is why Jesus showed such love and respect for children (Matthew 18:1-6).
 A child-like attitude is not just desirable but necessary:

 Truly I say to you, whoever does not receive the kingdom of God like a child will not enter it (Mark 10:15).